By Rekha Shrivastava

 There are many reasons why patients aren’t able to get the help they need.
 Beyond common issues such as embarrassment, denial and the social stigma associated with mental health, often the phobia itself may make reaching out to others feel impossible.

-The choice of hypnotherapist and treatment strategy can have a major impact on both short- and long-term success.
+strategy can have a major impact on both short- and long-term success.
 The majority of our clients have already failed with both traditional and nontraditional approaches.
 Many are referred from their primary care providers, who recognize that their patients are best managed when the mind and body are treated together.

 At Blossom Hypnosis, we specialize in treating patients holistically.
 Phobias and anxieties can be deep-rooted, developed over a lifetime by a conditioning process.